GlacioHack/geoutils/doc/source/about_geoutils.md

 ## What is GeoUtils?

-GeoUtils<sup>1</sup> is a [Python](https://www.python.org/) package for the manipulation and analysis of georeferenced data, developed with the objective of making geospatial analysis intuitive, accessible and robust.
-It is designed for all Earth and planetary observation science.
+GeoUtils<sup>1</sup> is a **[Python](https://www.python.org/) package for the handling and analysis of georeferenced data**, developed with the objective of making geospatial analysis accessible, intuitive and robust.

+GeoUtils is designed for all Earth and planetary observation science.
+It is generally **most useful for remote sensing and Earth's surface applications relying on moderate- to high-resolution georeferenced data** (typically < 1 km).
+Applications that, for analysis, require reprojections, re-gridding, point interpolation, and other types of fine-grid analysis with millions of pixels.

 ```{margin}
 <sup>1</sup>With name standing for *Geospatial Utilities*.